docker-java/docker-java/README.md

 * Maven 3.0.5
 * Docker daemon running

-Maven will run tests during build process.
-Tests are using localhost instance of Docker, make sure that you have Docker running for tests to work or just turn off tests.
+Maven may run tests during build process but tests are disabled by default.
+The tests are using a localhost instance of Docker, make sure that you have Docker running for tests to work.
+To run the tests you have to provide your https://www.docker.io/account/login/ information:

-If you don't have Docker running locally, you can skip tests with -DskipTests flag set to true:

-    $ mvn clean install -DskipTests=true
+    $ mvn clean install -DskipTests=false -Ddocker.io.username=... -Ddocker.io.password=... -Ddocker.io.email=...

 By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server, so you will need to make sure that your Docker server is